Brew Method

 What Is No-Bypass Brewing?

 The typical cup leans toward high-extraction, efficient, clean, and often very intense for filter coffee.
-That is why the method makes sense for advanced brewers who want consistency and high extraction efficiency, but it may disappoint you if you need forgiving recipes.
+That is why the method makes sense for brewers who want consistency and extraction efficiency, but it may disappoint you if you want the fastest, cheapest, easiest-to-clean morning dripper.

 Specs At A Glance